IBM-Cloud/docs/troubleshoot/ts_apps.md

 You can resolve this problem by removing the server.xml file from the project.
 The buildpack creates the `server.xml` file dynamically when you push the app as a WAR app.
-For more information, see [Liberty for Java](/docs/runtimes/liberty/index.html){: new_window}.
+For more information, see [Liberty for Java](/docs/runtimes/liberty/index.html).
 {: tsResolve}